-With this approach, convergence is achieved but with a complexity order of $c=1/4$ if $s=1/2$.
+With this approach, convergence is achieved with a complexity order of $c=1/4$ if $s=1/2$.

 In summary, if one reduces both the sampling and step-size errors with a constant resource ratio, the step-size error becomes negligible at large resource usage compared to the sampling error.
-Using a sophisticated high order technique is of little utility here.
-The errors are almost entirely due to sampling error, not step-size error, in the limit of large resource use.
+Using a high order technique is of little utility here.
+The errors are due to sampling, not step-size error, in the limit of large resource use.

 With a constant resource ratio strategy, it is advantageous to use a method that is fast and efficient.
 The reason is clear from Eq (\ref{eq:Fixed_ratio_result}), which shows that for fixed resources $N$, the error $\epsilon$ increases with the step complexity $N_{A}$.
 In achieving a given target error, the only effect of higher-order methods is to increase the resource requirement.